lisarosaa/acme-web-design/development-strategy.md

 - Styling for aside of What We Do

 ## 5. User Story: Page-Services
-As a user story, I want to know about the type of services and its price
+As a user of the site, I want to know about the type of services and its price

 1. This user story was developed on a brach called `services`
 2. It was merged to `master` when the feature was finished.